 Rent increases for capital expenditures or security services cannot be more than 3% above the guideline each year.
 If the landlord justifies an increase that is more than 3% above the guideline, the increase can be taken over three years, at a rate of up to 3% above the guideline per year.
-For increases in the cost of municipal taxes and charges, and/or utilities, there is no limit on the amount of rent increase that can be approved.
+For increases in the cost of municipal taxes and charges, there is no limit on the amount of rent increase that can be approved.

 The landlord and tenant can agree to a rent increase above the guideline if they agree that the landlord will do major repairs or renovations, buy new equipment for the rental unit, or add a new service for the tenant.